ericmjl/hiveplot/README.md

 # How to use hiveplot

-Hive plots are non-trivial to create, but I have made this Python package to help boil it down to the essentials.
+Hive Plots are used for visualizing large network data in a rational way.
+Hive Plots are non-trivial to create, but I have made this Python package to help boil it down to the essentials.

 To start, I assume that you have some network data.
 In your network data, you will have nodes and edges.